shu69bham/dotnet-interview-preparation/README.md

 ### `launchsettings.json`-

-Configuration file for storing launch related configuration.
+Configuration file for **storing launch related configuration** present inside properties folder.
 Can have the following command names -
 - IISExpress
 - Project

 By default visual studio is set to launch IISExpress profile i.e. you app is hosted on IIS Express(If the AppNetCoreHostingModel in .csproj is InProcess).

-If however user choses Project profile then the app is hosted in Kestrel server(If the AppNetCoreHostingModel in .csproj is InProcess).
+If however **user choses Project profile** then the app is **hosted in Kestrel server**(If the AppNetCoreHostingModel in .csproj is InProcess).

 If however user choses Project profile and the AppNetCoreHostingModel is OutOfProcess then the app is hosted in Kestrel server internally and IIS acts as a reverse proxy server.